delivervaluedaily/manifesto/README.md

 - 🧭 Aiming for daily value will result in following the 12 principles

-Following this one principle will result in adhering to the 12 principles of the original Agile Manifesto - especially the principles that deliver value in your case.
+Following this one principle will result in adhering to the 12 principles of the original Agile Manifesto - especially the principles that help deliver value in your case.

 ## But... what about investing for the future?